zsquareplusc/python-embedded-launcher/examples/demo_pip/README.rst

  demo3 - python-embedded-launcher
 ==================================

-This is an exmaple with depenencies.
+This is an example with depenencies.

 - dependencies are cached locally as wheels (``pip wheel -r requirements.txt``)
 - install wheels localy